Lie Groupoids and Differentiable Stacks: Lie groupoids

 Given a manifold $M$, the submersion groupoid of the identity $\id_M:M\to M$ yields the unit groupoid, and the submersion groupoid of the projection $\pi_M:M\to\ast$ is the {\bf pair groupoid} $M\times M\toto M$, which has exactly one arrow between any two objects.
 Other interesting case arise from an open cover $\U=\{U_i\}_i$ of $M$.
 The several inclusions $U_i\to M$ yield a surjective submersion $\coprod_i U_i\to M$, and this yields a {\bf covering groupoid} $\coprod_{i,j}U_i\cap U_j \toto \coprod_i U_i$, also called {\bf Cech groupoid}.

-Roughly speaking, every Lie groupoid emerges from a submersion $M\to S$ over a space $S$, which in this case is the manifold $N$, but in general it may be something singular, namely an orbispace.
+Roughly speaking, every Lie groupoid emerges from a submersion $M\to S$ over a space $S$, which in this case is the manifold $N$, but in general it may be something singular, namely a differentiable stack.
 Later we will see how to formalize this idea (cf. \ref{presentations}). \end{example}

 \begin{example}[Principal group-bundles] Let $G$ be a Lie group, $N$ a manifold, and let $G\action P\to N$ be a smooth principal bundle.
 This is essentially the same as a free proper action $G\action P$, for the surjective submersion $P\to N$ can be recovered as the quotient map $P\to P/G$ (see eg. \cite[App.
 E]{sharpe}).